franmer2/demowikipedia/Readme.markdown

 ## Editing the Power BI Report

-If you use the Power BI file available on the [GitHub](https://github.com/franmer2/demowikipedia), you need to modify the connection string to retrieve the data directly from your SQL Database.Click on "**Edit Queries**" and then on "**Data Source Settings**":
+If you use the Power BI file available on the [GitHub](https://github.com/franmer2/demowikipedia) (resources folder), you need to modify the connection string to retrieve the data directly from your SQL Database.Click on "**Edit Queries**" and then on "**Data Source Settings**":

 ![sparkles](pictures/image171.jpg)